-Each student is also expected to make a longer presentation in the final class with a supporting term paper that is due to be submitted to the instructor by Friday April 28, 2023, 11am.
+Each student is also expected to make a longer presentation in the final class, in December, with a supporting term paper that is due to be submitted to the instructor by Friday January 17, 2025, 11am.
 This can be a theoretical and/or conceptual survey, or a novel essay, whose title and content must be agreed in advance with the professor.
-Each student will present his/her paper idea to the class in the final session on April 3, 2023.
+Each student will present his/her paper idea to the class in the final session in December 2024.
 Papers should be no more than 4,000 words in length, excluding references.
 Further details will be provided in the class sessions.